Oyami-Srk/Oyami-Srk/README.md

 - 🔭 I’m currently working as Software Engineer at Kong Inc.
-- 🌱 I’m learning Gateway Performance stuff.
+- 🌱 I’m building up experience.
 - 💬 Ask me about anything that I could Help.
 - 📫 How to reach me: gmail:hhx.xxm / QQ: 8388-5877
 - ⚡ Fun fact: I am playing Reverse:1999 and fell in love with it.
 BTW, I am also playing Zenless Zone Zero.